 Buying a foreclosure or REO property in

-REO's or Real Estate Owned are properties that have gone through foreclosure which the bank or mortage company now holds.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property one-hundred percent as is.
-That could consist of prevailing liens and even current denizens that need to be thrown out.
+REO's or Real Estate Owned are houses which have gone through foreclosure and are now possessed by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be willing to pay with cash in hand.
+Finally, you'll receive the property completely as is.
+That possibly could comprise standing liens and even current denizens that may require removal.